dxos/dxos/docs/docs/specs/v0/composer.md

 - how to expand `getTreeNodes` lazily / in a timely manner without losing too much fidelity in the Tree

 Some of the first plugins:
-0. the spaces plugin - which provides a list of nodes representing accessible ECHO spaces
+0. the spaces plugin - which provides a list of root nodes representing accessible ECHO spaces
 1. the markdown plugin - which provides a plain text editor for the content area and fills the Tree with document and folder nodes
 2. the filesystem plugin - which provides import / export to folders on disk
 3. the github plugin - which provides nodes representing github issues and assets